Need assistance? Call (646) 443-6113

 Unfortunately, the exact cause of PCOS is unknown.
 But, medical experts tend to agree that things like resistance to insulin, hormonal imbalances, and hereditary factors can be factors in its development.
 In addition to irregular menstrual cycles, women with PCOS may experience heavy bleeding, excessive hair growth, acne, weight gain, and problems with conception.

 To effectively manage PCOS, women are encouraged to take a comprehensive approach.
-This typically means lifestyle modifications, medication, and addressing specific symptoms.
+This typically means lifestyle modifications, medication, management of specific symptoms as well as guidance from experts to identify personalized nutrition solutions.

 What causes PCOS?